-While cataracts are one basic condition, glaucoma is considered a group of progressive eye diseases that lead to loss of nerve tissue and slow vision loss.
+Glaucoma is considered a group of progressive eye diseases that lead to loss of nerve tissue and slow vision loss.
 When untreated, glaucoma will cause blindness.
 In fact, this series of conditions is the second-leading cause of blindness in the United States.

 There are two basic kinds of glaucoma.

-- Primary open-angle glaucoma: This develops slowly without any symptoms or with very few symptoms.
+1. Primary open-angle glaucoma: This develops slowly without any symptoms or with very few symptoms.
 Until significant vision loss develops, most people are unaware they have glaucoma unless they get regular vision checkups that inspect their eye pressure.

 At first, this condition affects side or peripheral vision, but this will advance to central vision loss as intraocular pressure (IOP) increases and more nerves in the eye are damaged.
 Both eyes will be affected by this vision loss over time.

 This type of glaucoma may develop due to problems with the eye’s drainage system, which becomes inefficient with age, leading to slowly increased fluid buildup and therefore increased pressure.
-Another theory of the causes of this type involve poor blood flow to the eye.
+Another theory of the causes of this type involves poor blood flow to the eye.

-- Acute angle-closure glaucoma: This type of glaucoma is less common, but it appears abruptly with a sudden, rapid increase in eye pressure.
-Symptoms associated with this type include eye pain, redness in the eye, nausea from vision problems, seeing halos or colored rings around lights, and blurry vision.
+2. Acute angle-closure glaucoma: This type of glaucoma is less common, but it appears abruptly with a sudden, rapid increase in eye pressure.
+Symptoms associated with this type include eye pain, redness in the eye, nausea from vision problems, halos or colored rings around lights, and blurry vision.
 It is an emergency condition in which vision can be lost quickly rather than progressively over years.

 The most common cause of this type of glaucoma is trauma to the eye that causes the drainage angle in the eye formed by the cornea and iris to become blocked.
 It can be related to aging in some cases, leading to a chronic form of the condition that suddenly becomes a medical emergency; however, it is more often acute or caused suddenly.

-- Secondary glaucoma: This is the result of disease or an eye injury leading to abnormalities or damage.
+3. Secondary glaucoma: This is the result of disease or an eye injury leading to abnormalities or damage.
 This is sometimes caused by eye surgery, like cataract surgery, but this is less likely.

-- Normal-tension or low-tension glaucoma: In this form of glaucoma, eye pressure remains low or in a normal range, but damage to the optic nerve occurs anyway.
+4. Normal-tension or low-tension glaucoma: In this form of glaucoma, eye pressure remains low or in a normal range, but damage to the optic nerve occurs anyway.
 This is caused by an abnormally sensitive optic nerve, often caused by atherosclerosis, or a hardening of the arteries.

-- Pigmentary glaucoma: This occurs when the pigment from the iris sheds off and blocks the eye’s drainage system.
+6. Pigmentary glaucoma: This occurs when the pigment from the iris sheds off and blocks the eye’s drainage system.

-- Pseudoexfoliation glaucoma: The eye produces extra material that sheds off the inner lining, blocking the meshwork.
+Pseudoexfoliation glaucoma: The eye produces extra material that sheds off the inner lining, blocking the meshwork.